 Or, Finally Some Context to Interest Me Enough to Write Anything About Justice League

 To use the analogy notation you might remember from the standardized testing of your youth… The Rise of Skywalker : The Last Jedi :: Justice League : Batman V Superman.
 Both follow-ups have a similar relationship to their predecessors, and a similar nature as a response to them.
-To be blunt, for both, the second movie is a dumb mess; a corporate course correction in response to a lot of outrage from a group of internet detractors with loud voices.
+To be blunt, for both, the latter movie is a dumb mess; a corporate course correction in response to a lot of outrage from a group of internet detractors with loud voices.
 It dropped all of the plot threads from its predecessor, completely changed in tone, and wrecked some of the more interesting and universe-challenging questions asked by the movie before it.
 Now, The Last Jedi was not a perfect movie and neither was Batman V Superman a perfect movie.
 If you want to know my hyperbole-free opinion of BvS, I wrote an article on my thoughts.

 Similarly, after all the outrage and blowback from the destruction at the end of Man of Steel, expectations were for a nice and inspiring Superman story justifying his heroism and establishing the comic book character everyone wanted restored after the Zod death.
 Instead, Snyder made Bruce Wayne the advocate character for the portion of the audience that blamed and hated this adaptation of the character for those consequences.
 It was unexpectedly dark, and more real.
 I loved it.

 Both second movies explored darker themes; both featured our heroes exploring failure and being manipulated; and as a result both sets of heroes are forced to confront and question their own notions of heroism, and sacrifice.
 Both movies even concluded with a heroic sacrifice that vocal detractors decried as hollow, and unnecessary.

 Both Rise of Skywalker and Justice League move character and themes and throughline into the background to share instead these features: